Laravel-Bangladesh/docs/queues.md

 <a name="introduction"></a>
 ## Introduction

+> {tip} Laravel now offers Horizon, a beautiful dashboard and configuration system for your Redis powered queues.
+Check out the full [Horizon documentation](/docs/{{version}}/horizon) for more information.

 Laravel queues provide a unified API across a variety of different queue backends, such as Beanstalk, Amazon SQS, Redis, or even a relational database.
 Queues allow you to defer the processing of a time consuming task, such as sending an email, until a later time.
 Deferring these time consuming tasks drastically speeds up web requests to your application.

 The queue configuration file is stored in `config/queue.php`.
-In this file you will find connection configurations for each of the queue drivers that are included with the framework, which includes a database, [Beanstalkd](https://kr.github.io/beanstalkd/), [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](http://redis.io),  and a synchronous driver that will execute jobs immediately (for local use).
-A `null` queue driver is also included which simply discards queued jobs.
+In this file you will find connection configurations for each of the queue drivers that are included with the framework, which includes a database, [Beanstalkd](https://kr.github.io/beanstalkd/), [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](https://redis.io),  and a synchronous driver that will execute jobs immediately (for local use).
+A `null` queue driver is also included which discards queued jobs.

 <a name="connections-vs-queues"></a>
 ### Connections Vs. Queues